liza-jahan/airline-server/README.md

 ❌Wrong:

-Returning responses in different formats (JSON, XML, HTML, etc.) depending on the endpoint
+* Returning responses in different formats (JSON, XML, HTML, etc.) depending on the endpoint

 ✔️Correct:
+* Returning responses in a consistent format, such as JSON or XML

 ***Document Your API***